tristanpenman/yolo-rknn/README.md

 ### YAML File

-The YAML file for a dataset contains paths, class count and class names:
+The YAML file for a dataset contains paths to the training data, and a mapping from class IDs to class names:

 ```
 path: ../datasets/firearms